timidri/relay-examples/relay-local-development/README.md

 1. Install the Relay CLI for your OS from the [Github release page](https://github.com/puppetlabs/relay/releases).
 1. Create a [metadata](test-metadata.yaml) file for the the step you want to run locally.
 Use the [test-metadata.yaml](test-metadata.yaml) as an example.
 Refer to documentation [here](https://relay.sh/docs/developers/step-authoring/).
-The metadata file specifics the context for the step to run which would normally be provided by a Relay workflow.
+The metadata file specifies the context for the step to run which would normally be provided by a Relay workflow.

 The example metadata file conains the following sections: